 If you find yourself frequently borrowing or renting a vehicle, you might want to consider purchasing non-owner car insurance—insurance meant for drivers who don’t own a vehicle but still drive occasionally.
 Non-owner car insurance typically includes liability coverage, uninsured motorist protection, and personal injury protection, but excludes collision and comprehensive coverage.

-What if You’re Lending Someone Your Car?
+What If You’re Lending Someone Else Your Car?

 If you have comprehensive and collision coverage, then your insurance will typically follow your vehicle and extend coverage to whoever is driving your car with permission.
-Remember, though, that a policy in your name means you’ll be liable for the deductible and any additional fees the driver sustains in an accident.
+Remember that a policy in your name means you’ll be liable for the deductible and any additional fees the driver sustains in an accident.

 Things to Consider When Lending Someone Else Your Car